Frequently Asked Questions for Prospective Students and New Applicants

 Dates and Deadlines

-- The deadline for fall applications is January 15 to be considered for funding.
-The deadline for spring applications is October 15 to be considered for funding.
-If you would like to apply and do not need to be considered for funding, you may apply closer to the beginning of the semester.
+- There are no specific dates for an application to be submitted.
+You may apply up to one month before the beginning of the semester as we have a "rolling" admissions process.
 If you are an international student, the time frame for you to get your visa and travel documents in order may be a concern for you.
 For your best interest, please begin your preparation as soon as possible.

 As to what each does after graduation, many jobs could be filled with one or the other without any trouble.
 Jobs that are programming-heavy are better filled by CS grads and those that are hardware-heavy are better filled by CoE grads.
 The job market for each type is quite strong.